WEWS-TV: News Channel 5

 In 1991, WEWS dropped the long-standing Eyewitness News branding, adopting News Channel 5 as a universal branding for newscasts and station promotion.
 The new branding helped emphasize a format developed by the station the year prior, when WEWS positioned itself as "Cleveland's (Live) 24 Hour NewsSource".
 Providing news headlines to viewers at times when the station was not carrying regularly scheduled, long-form newscasts, the "24-Hour News Source" concept saw WEWS produce news updates running 30 seconds in length at or near the top of each hour and brief weather updates every half-hour during local commercial break inserts within syndicated and ABC network programs, in addition to the existing half-hourly updates it aired during Good Morning America.
 The concept would be adopted by network-affiliated television stations in other markets during the early 1990s, as a convenient means for stations to provide news coverage when syndicated or network programming aired.
 WEWS discontinued production of these hourly updates in 1998.

 In 1994, longtime anchor Wilma Smith left the station to sign with rival WJW-TV.
 The same year, longtime sports director Nev Chandler died of cancer.

 1995 saw a modification to the long-running "Circle 5", tilting it at an angle.
 At this time, a major promotional campaign was launched for the station, "Give Me 5", as it faced competition from WJW (then-recently having switched to Fox), WKYC (rebuilding themselves after years of being used as NBC's farm team), and WOIO (which had just launched their own news department, in partnership with WUAB).
-This included a two-minute promotional video featuring James Ingram, Carly Simon and Andrea McArdle, along with numerous athletes, as well as both station personalities and ABC personalities from Cleveland.
+This included a two-minute promotional video featuring James Ingram, Andrea McArdle, Curtis King Jr., and Carly Simon, along with numerous athletes, as well as both station personalities and ABC personalities from Cleveland.
 Edd Kalehoff produced the promo, as well as a comprehensive music package for the station's newscasts and other programming.